 The creation of tissue and organs in artificial environments relies on advanced platforms for gentle removal of cultured transplants.
 TissueGUARD develops a biomaterial for the de novo creation of scaffold-free tissues and organs.
 This innovation allows not only to cultivate the artificially engineered cell constructs, but also to isolate them from the culture platform without chemical or physical damage.

 The demand for transplants notably exceeds their availability.
 In the long term, the TissueGUARD technology will open up new perspectives for artificial tissue engineering to help millions of people worldwide who depend on tissue transplants.

 The material is designed in a way that upon degradation of the cell culture carrier, any cell-cell and cell-matrix contacts as well as the extracellular matrix of the formed tissue remains chemically and physically untouched.
 The user has full control over the time point of degradation (e.g. cells reach confluence) with the addition of a selective enzyme at a low concentration.
 The culture carrier itself is degraded to small, water-soluble molecules, which enables to receive a free-floating, artificial tissue without the necessity of any carrier material.

 As a proof of concept, we have demonstrated the usefulness of this technique creating scaffold-free corneal endothelial cell sheet (DMEK graft artificially produced from donated cells) ex vivo.
 We call this type of graft "engineered DMEK" - eDMEK.
 The eDMEK tissues produced in an artificial environment using our technology showed identical behavior (e.g. tissue scroll) compared to native donor tissues, but with a cell density/quality more than 1.5/2-fold greater than common donated DMEK tissues.

-Utilization of our technology as a novel approach for the material digestion opens a completely new perspective for biomaterial applications for living cells, tissues and organs in vitro or in vivo.
+Utilization of our technology as a novel approach for the material digestion opens a completely new perspective in biomaterial applications for living cells, tissues and organs ex vivo and in vivo.